Jiinjin/AnimationProgramming/README.md

 ![Cmake](/Screens/VisualBuildLibMath.png)

-Right click on "AnimProgExe" (1) and click the "Setup As Project" button (2)
+Right click on "AnimProgExe" (1) and click the "Set as StartUp Project" button (2)

 ![Cmake](/Screens/VisualSetupAsProject.png)